datajerk/apple3rtr/README.txt

-Apple /// Ready-to-Run README v1.1
+Apple /// Ready-to-Run README v1.2 (See CHANGE LOG at end of document)

 * WHAT'S IN THE BOX?